Ratismal/granify_utilities/README.md

 ## Requirements

-:)
+no requirements

 ## Extension Settings

-imagine having settings
+no settings

 ## Known Issues

-only features here!
+no issues, only features

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 0.0.1

-i guess this is a thing now

 ## final notes